kervlimitededition/Arcade-Game-2018/README.md

 Arcade is variation of one the classic Games developed by Konami Holdings Corporation: Frogger Arcade.
 I have to create a clone of the Frogger Arcade game as part of the Front-End Developer Nanodegree curriculum for Udacity.

 ### How to play the game
+Use
+* left,
+* right,
+* up and
-Use the left, right, up and down keys on your keyboard to play the game.
+* down keys on your keyboard to play the game.

 ### What did I gain from working on this project?
 * I get a better understanding of Object-Oriented Progamming.